Technical climbing info

 The clock is ticking

 Not extremely certain we were on the right track up while making our way through the rhyme formations, I again double checked my map printout while Jess looked at her GPS.
 Just as a friendly reminder that the clock was ticking, a shower of loose rhyme sprayed down, hitting my helmet hard enough to rip off my GoPro.
-(Sadly, it had already run out of battery.
+(Sadly, it had run out of battery so that wasn’t recorded.
 Happily, I caught it!)

 “Why do people even climb that thing?”